fizx/sit/README.md

 * **Efficient percolation**
   SIT is designed to add documents and execute query callbacks efficiently with up to 100k registered queries and/or connections.
 * **Flexible pubsub**
-  Rather than publishing into channels, publish into a global event stream, and subscribe to dynamic channels defined by search queries.
+  Rather than publishing into channels, you can use SIT to publish into a global event stream, and subscribe to dynamic channels defined by search queries.

 Protocol
 --------